-If these three requirements are achieved, you should see the parameters in your report listed in this screen.
+- If these three requirements are achieved, you should see the parameters in your report listed on this screen.

 To enable a report parameter to run for a date constant (Current Date, Yesterday etc.), select CRD Constants from the insert window, then drag and drop your desired constant to the parameter field.

 - Selecting Date Parameters via Calendar: If your report contains a date parameter, you can either manually enter dates as described earlier in this topic, or select the desired date from the built in calendar.
 Simply click in the date parameter field to open the calendar.
 Select the desired date.
 Click OK.

 - If the parameter is also a time parameter, this can selected as well.
 The buttons below enable you to preview the report, adjust formulae, and review sub reports.
 You can re-query the report for parameters as well.